Back to Gary A. Abraham, Esq.

 Horizon in Machias, Yorkshire and Ashford

-The Cattaraugus County IDA is proposing to split $8,000 per MW offered by wind developers into $5,000 for a PILOT plan IDA would provide to each taxing jurisdiction (school district, county and host town) and up to $3,500 that would be provided to the host town under a host benefit agreement between the town and the developer.
-This has the effect of substantially reducing proceeds to school districts (which would ordinarily receive the most because its property tax exceeds county and town taxes) and substantially inflating proceeds to towns (because they get up to $3.5K/MW in addition to their portion of the PILOT).
-Hearings on the plan are scheduled for 6:30 PM on Tues., Sept.
-8 (at West Valley school, 5359 School St., Rt.
-240); Wed., Sept.
-9 (at the County Bldg. in Olean); and Thurs., Sept.
-10 (at the County Bldg. in Little Valley).
+Nevertheless, the Cattaraugus County IDA has adopted a policy to finance wind farms anywhere in the County.
+The IDA policy splits $8,000 per MW offered by wind developers into $5,000 for a PILOT plan ("payment in lieu of taxes") IDA would provide to each taxing jurisdiction (school district, county and host town) and up to $3,500 that would be provided to the host town under a host benefit agreement between the town and the developer.
+This has the effect of substantially reducing proceeds to school districts (which would ordinarily receive the most because its property tax exceeds county and town taxes) and substantially inflating proceeds to towns (because they get up to $3.5K/MW plus their portion of the PILOT).
+CCCC commented to IDA when the policy was proposed that it should take a hard look at the effect of wind farms on the environment before deciding to finance such projects, but IDA rejected the comment.

 Having trouble opening files with Acrobat Reader?